VowpalWabbit/coba/docs/source/environments_101.rst

     from coba.environments import Environments, LinearSyntheticSimulation, LocalSyntheticSimulation

-    #reward_features controls the parameterization of the reward function where this example uses action features, action and context features, and action and context^2 featurs.
+    #reward_features controls the parameterization of the reward function where this example uses action features, action and context features, and action and context^2 features.
     env = Environments.from_linear_synthetic(n_interactions=1000, n_actions=10, n_context_features=20, n_action_features=2, reward_features = ["a", "ax", "axx"], seed=1)

-    #n_neighborhoods indicates the number of reward regions to define and asign reward values to within the generated space.
+    #n_neighborhoods indicates the number of reward regions to define and assign reward values to within the generated space.
     env = Environments.from_neighbors_synthetic(n_interactions=1000, n_actions=10, n_context_features=20, n_action_features=2, n_neighborhoods=200, seed=1)

     #These are equivalent to the two Environments interface examples immediately above
     env = [ LinearSyntheticSimulation(n_interactions=1000, n_actions=10, n_context_features=20, n_action_features=2, reward_features = ["a", "ax", "axx"], seed=1) ]
     env = [ LocalSyntheticSimulation(n_interactions=1000, n_actions=10, n_context_features=20, n_neighborhoods=200, seed=1)]

 An additional simulation, called LambdaSimulation, is also available if even more control is needed when generating synthetic datasets.
 The LambdaSimulation is the base class of the two synthetic environments mentioned above.
 The LambdaSimulation allows one to define an environment in terms of three generative functions: a context generator, an action generator given contexts, and a reward generator given contexts and actions.
 LambdaSimulation is also available through the class interface given its more advanced nature.